 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Part 6.
 Part 7.
 Part 8.
 Conclusions.
 The auteristic traits of any director can have a strong, almost unstoppable effect on a film and its subject matter.
 This often ranges from stylistic visual aestheticism to more thematic trends in a director’s body of work.
-For … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 9 (Conclusions).
+For this case study of the work of Ken Russell, this … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 9 (Conclusions).

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Part 6.
 The Use of Rock and Pop Aesthetics in Lisztomania (1975) and Tommy (1975).
 While the sociological reaction to classical music is a debatable area, Ken Russell had a very clear vision of how classical composers at least ought to have been received.
-A … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 7 (Pop Aesthetics).
+A moment in Mahler briefly summarises this idea, where Mahler is … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 7 (Pop Aesthetics).